-The California Department of Housing and Community Development (Department) is pleased to announce the release of this Notice of Funding Availability (NOFA) for approximately \$72 million in 2020/2021 federal funds for the HOME Investment Partnerships Program (HOME).
+The California Department of Housing and Community Development (Department) is pleased to announce the release of this Notice of Funding Availability (NOFA) for approximately \$72 million in 2020 and 2021 federal funds for the HOME Investment Partnerships Program (HOME).
 The funding level may change due to the factors listed in the NOFA Overview paragraph A. This funding provides loans or grants to eligible HOME Applicants serving low-income (at or below 80 percent of Area Median Income (AMI)) and very low-income (at or below 50 percent of AMI) households.
 This NOFA is subject to state and federal HOME regulations.

-State Recipients, as defined by state HOME regulations section 8201(ii), and nonprofit Community Housing Development Organizations (CHDOs) are eligible to apply for HOME funding for rental projects, First-Time Homebuyer (FTHB) projects, and Program Activities.
+State Recipients, as defined by state HOME regulations at Title 25, California Code of Regulations section 8201(ii), and nonprofit Community Housing Development Organizations (CHDOs) are eligible to apply for HOME funding for rental projects, First-Time Homebuyer (FTHB) projects, and Program Activities.
 Developers can apply directly for HOME funding for rental projects.

-In addition, the Department intends to utilize the authority of AB 1010 (Chapter 660, Statutes of 2019) waivers to include in the definition of eligible Applicants any duly constituted governing board of an Indian Reservation, rancheria or Tribally Designated Housing Entity (TDHE).
-This waiver will provide to those entities the ability to apply for funds to operate a First-Time Homebuyer (FTHB) Program, Owner-Occupied Rehabilitation (OOR) Program, and/or a Tenant-Based Rental Assistance (TBRA) Program, in addition to currently-eligible rental project activities.
+In addition, the Department intends to utilize the definitions of AB 1010 (Chapter 660, Statutes of 2019) which updated the State of California Health and Safety Code (HSC) to include in the definition of Eligible Applicants, any duly constituted governing body of an Indian Reservation, rancheria or Tribally Designated Housing Entity (TDHE).
+Utilizing this definition will provide to those entities the ability to apply for funds to operate a First-Time Homebuyer (FTHB) Program, Owner-Occupied Rehabilitation (OOR) Program, and/or a Tenant-Based Rental Assistance (TBRA) Program, in addition to currently-eligible rental project activities.
+The Definitions for eligible applicants in this NOFA have been updated to reflect those changes.